fira1026/gokitdemo/README.md

 # gokitdemo
-A demo for go-kit useage
+A demo for go-kit usage

 ## How to build and run the services.